-- Tularemia is caused by the Gram-negative intracellular bacterium Francisella tularensis
+- Tularemia is caused by the gram-negative intracellular bacterium Francisella tularensis.

+Tularemia is caused by the Gram-negative intracellular bacterium Francisella tularensis.
 Tularemia is a highly pathogenic disease of animals and humans that has been reported throughout the northern hemisphere including North America, Europe, and Asia.
 In the United States, naturally occurring infections have been reported in all states except Hawaii.

-There are several defined species and subspecies (Foley 2010, Kim 2010):
+There are several defined species and subspecies (7,12):

 - F. tularensis subsp. holarctica (Type B) and F. tularensis supsp. mediasiatica are less pathogenic for rabbits.
 F. tularensis subsp. holarctica is also endemic to the US.

 - F. tularensis subsp. novicida is sometimes identified as a separate, albeit closely related, species F. novicida.

 What species are most commonly affected by tularemia?

 Although many wild and domestic animals can be infected, the wild rabbit is most often implicated in tularemia outbreaks.
 In fact, tularemia is often referred to as “rabbit fever”.
 Francisella tularensis can cause profound septicemia, and infected animals are frequently found dead or dying (12).

 Tularemia has also been reported in various rodent species (8, 9).
 Although not a main reservoir of F. tularensis, outbreaks in free-ranging common hamsters (Cricetus cricetus) are believed to be a source of human tularemia infection in Europe (11).
 Tularemia outbreaks have also occurred among hamsters purchased from pet stores.
 There is also a case report of an American child developing tularemia after being bitten by a pet hamster (4).
 Tularemia in humans has also been traced back to wild-caught, commercially traded prairie dogs (Cynomys spp.)
 (2,15,17).